Redocly/redoc/docs/redoc-vendor-extensions.md

 ###### How to use with Redoc
-Use `x-ignoredHeaderParameters` to specify header parameter names which are ignored by ReDoc.
+Use `x-ignoredHeaderParameters` to specify header parameter names which are ignored by Redoc.

 ###### x-ignoredHeaderParameters example
 ```yaml